 INTERVIEW: Named author says the statement above in an interview-style shot while looking slightly off-camera

 Kelly M McNagny: This method is particularly accurate at mimicking the fibrosis seen in human Crohn’s disease, which currently can only be treated surgically.
-Our work has already shown that targeting ILC3 cells, IL17 or Rora, could be therapeutic [1]
+Our work has already shown that targeting ILC3 cells, IL17 or Rora, could be therapeutic [1].

 INTERVIEW: Named author says the statement above in an interview-style shot while looking slightly off-camera